 In its simplest form, parent to child (and grandparent to grandchild) transfers are excluded from reassessment, but sibling to sibling transfers are subject to reassessment when it comes to property taxes.
 An exclusion occurs when an assessor does not reassess a property because the property is eligible to be excluded if the owner files a claim.

-As your trusted private 3rd party lending company in California, we are here to break it all down for you:
+As your trusted private 3rd party lending company in California experienced with parent to child and sibling to sibling transfers, we are here to break it all down for you:

 - Proposition 193, which went into effect in 1996, is a constitutional amendment which excludes from reassessment transfers of property from grandparents to grandchildren, providing that all the parents of the grandchildren who qualify as children of the grandparents are deceased at the time of transfer.